Recursive Identification of Binary-Valued Systems under Uniform Persistent Excitations: Introduction

 \section{Introduction}

-Set-valued systems emerge widely in practical fields.
-For example, in automotive and chemical process applications, oxygen sensors are widely used for evaluating gas oxygen contents \cite{Wang2002prediction,Wang2003System,WangLY2010System}.
+{Binary-valued} systems emerge widely in practice.
+For example, in automotive and chemical process applications, oxygen sensors are used for evaluating gas oxygen contents \cite{Wang2002prediction,Wang2003System,WangLY2010System}.
 Inexpensive oxygen sensors are switching types that change their voltage outputs sharply when excess oxygen in the gas is detected.
-More examples can be seen in genetic association studies \cite{bi2021efficient,kang2017robust}, radar target recognition \cite{wang2016radar}, and credit scoring \cite{Wang2021credit}, etc. The appearance of the above set-valued sensors brings forward new requirements for identification and control theory.
-As a result, the research of set-valued systems has received much attention in the past two decades despite the difficulty that set-valued observations can only supply very limited information.
-For example, identification problems have been widely researched for such systems since \cite{Wang2003System}.
-Adaptive control laws and consensus protocols of set-valued multi-agent systems have also been developed based on identification methods with periodic inputs or projection algorithms \cite{Li2021suboptimal,wang2019adaptive,zhao2012adaptive,zhao2018consensus}.
-However, there are still limitations on existing control-oriented identification methods.
-Under this background, we continue the development along the direction of seeking more general control-oriented identification methods for set-valued systems.
+More examples can be seen in genetic association studies \cite{bi2021efficient,kang2017robust}, radar target recognition \cite{wang2016radar}, and credit scoring \cite{Wang2021credit}, etc. The appearance of the above {binary-valued} sensors brings forward new requirements for identification theory, which is the focus of the paper.

-There are some excellent identification algorithms proposed for set-valued systems \cite{Bottegal2017a,Colinet2010a,godoy2011on,gustafsson2009statistical,Risuleo2020identification,Shen2014robust}, many of which are offline.
-Offline methods take full advantage of the statistical property of the set-valued outputs, and require fewer assumptions than the online ones.
-However, recursive forms of the corresponding offline methods are difficult to be constructed and analyzed.
-And, the computational complexity increases geometrically when offline identification methods are applied to system controls.
-Therefore, control-oriented identification methods are required to be online.
+There are some important identification algorithms proposed for binary-valued and finite-valued systems \cite{Bottegal2017a,Colinet2010a,godoy2011on,gustafsson2009statistical,Risuleo2020identification,Shen2014robust,zhao2023system}, many of which are offline.
+Offline methods take full advantage of the statistical property of the finite-valued outputs, and require fewer assumptions than the online ones.
+However, in some scenarios, for instance, in adaptive control problems, online identification is of great importance, since online identification methods need less memory and computation complexity, and can update the parameter estimate quickly \cite{ljung2}.